 The earliest ceramic tiles were based on the Islamic style with raised edges to mark the separation between colours.
 Later developments kept the geometric element but used different painting and glazing techniques.
 You can see these in the church and chapel that forms part of the museum.
 Look out for the beautiful painted panel of pre-earthquake Lisbon, too.

 This museum is out of town so you might want to take advantage of the café/restaurant facilities at lunchtime.
-You’ll find information about how to get there on the website: Museu Nacional do Azulejo.
+You’ll find information about how to get there on their Facebook page: Museu Nacional do Azulejo.

 Where to find the best museums in Lisbon